 Grekkon Limited’s onion drip irrigation kit is for crops with close spacing.
 These are; such as onion, garlic, lemongrass, herbs, strawberry, and green/ French beans.
 A farmer will choose to have either raised beds or just plain lying land to install an onion irrigation drip kit.
 We train commercial onion farmers on how to irrigate onions in Kenya.
 All successful onion farmers water their crop, and their onion yield per acre is high.
 Onion varieties in Kenya do not determine the irrigation method adopted.
 For example, a hybrid seed onion farmer, and another practicing Red Creole onion farming will irrigate the same way.
 Spring onion farming too is largely through irrigation.

-How to install a drip irrigation system on; onions/ garlic/ green beans/ strawberry and herbs
+How to grow onions using a drip irrigation system

 Onion Drip Irrigation Kit FAQs

 1/4 acre drip irrigation kit; Kes 55,000

 Hybrid onion seed price in Kenya is a determining factor in the area under irrigation

 Use closely spaced drip emitters of 15cm apart and below.
 This onion drip irrigation system will water every plant and they will be no irrigation dry shadows.
 Irrigate in the morning hours and avoid late evening irrigation

 No. An onion plant will require just an inch of water per week under dry conditions.
 Too much water causes bulb rot

 Stop watering onions 14 days before harvesting.
 This is when the mature leaves begin to droop.